machinat/sociably/website/docs/reactive-programming.md

 On every process and machine,
 the streams and operators should work identically.
-This means the stateful operations should be safe from race condition.
+This means the stateful operations should be safe from race conditions.

 ```js
 // every process should see the identical count